 As 2015 drew to a close, Peter had nearly finished the build, but the project was brought to a sudden halt.
 Peter was given a diagnosis of an aggressive brain cancer in its final stage.
 He had surgery on the tumor, but not all of it could be removed.
 Peter received a dose of chemotherapy and radiation, but his prognosis was grim.
 He was given six months to live.

 A sign hanging in the front of Peter’s boatshop reads: “Optimists only beyond this point.”
 Peter applies that directive not only to his boatbuilding, but also to living.
 Six months came and went.
 Peter needed a trailer for the canoe-yawl.
-None of the commercial trailers available would have been a good fit for the boat’s pronounced rocker and wineglass stern, and Peter wasn’t going to settle for something that didn’t meet his high standards he sets for himself and his work.
+None of the commercial trailers available would have been a good fit for the boat’s pronounced rocker or the hull’s wineglass cross-sections aft, and Peter wasn’t going to settle for something that didn’t meet his high standards he sets for himself and his work.
 He built a trailer, from scratch.
 Late last year, three years after his diagnosis, an MRI revealed that the tumor had grown again and was inoperable.
 Another round of chemo and radiation was administered, but another MRI in January showed the tumor hadn’t been stopped by the treatment.

 After such a long struggle, to get the boat so close to the finish line and fail wasn’t an option, so two old boatbuilding friends, Nick White from Conrad Blocks and Keith Davis from Pelican Slipway, came down from Brisbane to Northern New South Wales and readied Jim for a preemptive launch.
 There were some cleats that had yet to be installed and the deck was ’glassed but not painted, otherwise Peter’s Jim was ready to sail.
 On February 13, a group of his friends gathered to rig, launch, and take Peter, now very weak, for the maiden voyage of JIM.
 Peter said, “The process of building was really enjoyable!”
 In spite of his condition he was clearly enjoying the sailing too.
 He had an enormous grin when he was grasping the tiller and commanding his little ship.